+"Investor"

-"Investor" means the policyholder of the respective PruLink investmentlinked life insurance plan.
+means the policyholder of the respective PRULink investment-linked life insurance plan.

+"Material Proportion"

-"Material Proportion" in relation to the Investments, means such proportion of the Investments which when sold would in the opinion of the Manager in consultation with the Trustee (where applicable) cause the value of that Deposited Property to be significantly reduced.
+in relation to the Investments, means such proportion of the Investments which when sold would in the opinion of the Manager in consultation with the Trustee (where applicable) cause the value of that Deposited Property to be significantly reduced.

+"NAV"

-"NAV" Net Asset Value.
+Net Asset Value.

+"Participation Certificates"

-"Participation Certificates" refers to the beneficial ownership of an asset.
+refers to the beneficial ownership of an asset.
 For example, in the case of depository receipts, being a bank certificate issued for shares in a foreign company, some of the rights of direct share ownership are maintained e.g. income right / capital return.

+"PRUI ink Fund"

-"PruLink Fund" means any one of the PruLink Funds that is available to Prudential available to Prudential Singapore policyholders.
+means any one of the PRULink Funds that is available to Prudential Singapore policyholders.